epinio/docs/docs/howtos/setup_external_s3.md

 ## Authentication through an IAM profile

-When using AWS S3 it is also possible to authenticate access via an AWS IAM profile, instead of through regular credentials.
+When using AWS S3 Epinio further supports authentication by AWS IAM profile, instead of through regular credentials.

-On the Epinio side this is done by simply leaving the credential keys empty, i.e. `s3.accessKeyID=""`, and `s3.secretAccessKey=""`.
+Epinio goes into this mode when the credential keys are left empty.
+I.e. `s3.accessKeyID=""`, and `s3.secretAccessKey=""`.

-On the AWS side the kubernetes cluster in question has to have an IAM policy attached to it which provides the permissions for access to S3.
+In AWS the kubernetes cluster in question has to have an IAM policy attached to it which provides the permissions for access to S3.

+### Example

-As an example a policy can be created with
+Create a policy with

 ```
 aws iam create-policy \